liushuyu6666/Algorithm_Console_Backend_Spring_Boot/HELP.md

 # Getting Started
-We have three plans to deploy this backend server.
+We have three deployment options available for the backend server:
-1. Deploy it on local.
-Mainly for test purpose:
-   - We use AWS S3 to store images, and local mongodb to store data.
+1. Local Deployment (for testing purposes):
+   - Utilizes AWS S3 for image storage.
+   - Utilizes a local MongoDB instance for data storage.
-2. Deploy it to AWS
+2. AWS Deployment:
+   - Utilizes AWS S3 for image storage.
-   - We use AWS S3 to store images, AWS EKS to deploy backend server and mongodb Atlas to support data
+   - Utilizes AWS EKS (Elastic Kubernetes Service) to deploy the backend server.
+   - Utilizes MongoDB Atlas, a managed MongoDB service by MongoDB, to support data storage.
-3. Deploy it to our own Ubuntu server
+3. Deployment to an Ubuntu server (self-hosted):
    - ???

+## Local
+AWS S3 + mongodb (local)

-## Prepare application.properties
+### Prepare application.properties
 1. Copy and rename `application.properties.example` to `application.properties`.
 2. Replace fields with your own values.

-## Use Terraform to create IAM and S3 Bucket
+### Use Terraform to create IAM and S3 Bucket
 To create an IAM user, an S3 bucket, and attach policies using Terraform:
 1. Sign up for an AWS account.
 After signing up, you will have a root user assigned to you automatically.
 However, it is not recommended to use the root user for your project, and AWS does not generate an access key for it by default.
 2. Create a second IAM user named `TerraformInJays` with full permissions for IAM and S3.
 Remember, we require two IAM users: one exclusively for the S3 bucket and the second user, `TerraformInJays`, for executing the Terraform script.
 You don't need to create the policy or assign permissions immediately during IAM creation; we will use an inline policy later.